RafaelAlexandre007/XP-Desenvolvedor-Front-End-/README.md

-Objetivo principal: Pré-requisitos
+Main objective: Prerequisites
-Praticarr conceitos fundamentais sobre o desenvolvimento Front End com Angular e VUE.
+Practice fundamental concepts about Front End development with Angular and VUE.

-Objetivos específicos:
+Specific objectives:
-Criar e manter o Front End de sistemas com a linguagem de programação JavaScript e a ferramenta React.
+Create and maintain the Front End of systems with the JavaScript programming language and the React tool.